How to Play - Xiangqi - Shogi - Shatranj

 scale – naturally limited by the great care taken in producing

-– at an average rate of three sets per month, since the first
+– at an average rate of ten sets per year, since the first castings

-castings in December, 2008.
-There is no telling just how many sets will
+in December, 2008.
+There is no telling just how many sets will be produced

-be produced – 50?
-200? – but considering the limited capacity
+– about 100?– but considering the limited capacity and uncertain

-and uncertain longevity of our system, it is safe to bet that these
+longevity of our system, it is safe to bet that these sets will remain

 What